mgeier/insipid-sphinx-theme/doc/showcase/index.rst

 are meant to be a showcase for how certain Sphinx features look with the ``insipid`` theme.

-The following pages try to show all HTML constucts that can be created with Sphinx.
+The following pages try to show all HTML constructs that can be created with Sphinx.

 If you notice that something is missing, please create a bug report at